Joseph-Burke/Adventure-Quest/README.md

 ## List of Tasks

-1. Create an appearance property for character, so that viewing an unknown character will return a visual description of the character rather than their name.

-2. The appearance property would go well with some kind of introduction method that each character could have to introduce themselves to the player.
+1. A major refactor is required, to look at the work that I've done and see what improvements can be made to the existing structure ofn the project.

-3. Create another adjacent location and give the player the ability to move between them.
+2. Create another adjacent location and give the player the ability to move between them.

-4. Perhaps a reusable 'soliloquoy'/muttering/wondering/thinking activity should be available to the hero.
+3. Perhaps a reusable 'soliloquoy'/muttering/wondering/thinking activity should be available to the hero.

-5. A reusable utility class to select a target for certain actions would be useful.

 ## Character Speech